sleebapaul/sleebapaul.github.io/_posts/2018-04-20-rnn-tutorial.markdown

 These answers are coming out of a meaningful sequential relationship between all those words in that sentence.
 If we try to represent a temporal distribution as a spatial distribution, we'll lose these temporal relationships in that distribution and thereby it's meaning.
 At this junction, an image gets different from a sentence.
 Thus, we need a new architecture which can capture those sequential relationships.

-In the next part of this tutorial series, let's discuss what are RNNs, how they are used for capturing the sequential relationships and how to build a language model using RNNs.
+In the next part of this tutorial series, let's discuss what are RNNs the basic building block of Google Translate, how they are used for capturing the sequential relationships and how to build a language model using RNNs.